rali-udem/jsRealB/demos/UDregenerator/README.md

 * `UDgrep.html` : Search for tokens with specific properties using regular expressions
 * `UDgrep.js` : JavaScript used by `UDgrep.html`
 * `UDinit-en.js` : initial UDs in English
-* `UDinit-fr.js` : initial UDs in French (contains also UDs in SUD annotation scheme)
+* `UDinit-fr.js` : initial UDs in French
 * `UDnode-en.js` : English specific transformation
 * `UDnode-fr.js` : French specific transformation
 * `UDnode.js` : JavaScript class for create a node of the UD tree (language independent)
-* `UDregenerator-en.html` : web page for using UDgenerator in English
+* `UDregenerator-en.html` : web page for using UDregenerator in English
-* `UDregenerator-en.js` : code for interacting with the UDgenerator in English (dictionary loading)
+* `UDregenerator-en.js` : code for interacting with the UDregenerator in English (dictionary loading)
-* `UDregenerator-fr.html` : web page for using UDgenerator in French
+* `UDregenerator-fr.html` : web page for using UDregenerator in French
-* `UDregenerator-fr.js` : code for interacting with the UDgenerator in French (dictionary loading)
+* `UDregenerator-fr.js` : code for interacting with the UDregenerator in French (dictionary loading)
 * `UDregenerator-node.js` : `node.js` module
 * `UDregenerator.css` : style file for the web page
 * `UDregenerator.js` : main file which starts the program or the web page